SoftwareAG/c8y-releasenotes/content/release-10-13-0/announcements-10-13-0.md

 - This access limitation will be a breaking change for the existing "Machine Learning Manager" user group.

-- "Machine Learning Manager" user group has been restricted from accessing below post apis:
+- The "Machine Learning Manager" user group has been restricted from accessing the following post APIs:

     ##### In Training Workflow:
     ```